d-iii-s/msim/doc/tutorial/mini-kernel.rst

 Look at the disassembly again - the code is much shorter!
 Why?

-.. collapse:: Hint.
+.. collapse:: Hint

     Imagine what the code looks like when ``print_char`` is actually inlined into ``kernel_main``.

-.. collapse:: Solution.
+.. collapse:: Solution

     Without ``volatile``, the source is actually this: